garciadavid2000/advanced-web-dev-2025-fall/README.md

 **IMPORTANT:** If you are a TA or the Prof of this class, the exact .env was provided in the COMMENTS that was submitted in canvas with all the keys required. feel free to copy paste it into `/backend/.env.example` and then rename the file to `.env`

 If you have all the proper variables simply run the following command.
+Please be patient, this command can take a while to run.

 ```bash
 docker-compose --env-file .env.docker up --build